reedhop24/IBQ-QQ-Zillow-Integration/README.md

 #### In the model.js file I am just creating a model to download to the database.
 I am calling that module in the proxy.js file.
 Before I save the post to the database, I do a little house cleaning and delete any items in the database that have been in longer than a month.
 I then use the unique id that Zillow returns for each home called the zpid.
 I test if the zpid exists in the DB and if not I post the request to the DB.
 I then return the response back to the front end.

 #### Since this is a portfolio project I am just hosting it locally.
+In my job hunt, I thought it would be prudent to showcase the type of development I am doing for IBQ.